It’s tough to know what your customers are thinking and feeling.

 3. Use icons to make it easy to leave feedback

-OptiMonk popups allow your visitors to give feedback quickly and conveniently.
-Icons are great, clickable attention-getters: stars, emojis, thumbs up/down, or custom images.
+OptiMonk campaigns allow your visitors to give this visual feedback with clickable attention-getters: stars, emojis, thumbs up/down, or custom images.

 4. Get feedback from a live chat session

-You can get quick feedback on your customer service from visitors who just sought help from your live chat.
-And prompt action can help you win your customer’s trust in the case of an unsatisfactory experience.
+You can also get quick feedback on your customer service from visitors who’ve just sought help from your live chat.
+If they’ve had a good experience, they’ll be glad to let you know.
+And if they’re not happy, prompt action can help you win back your customer’s trust.

 But beware: both positive and negative emotions will be heightened directly after their live chat session.
-So the data that you collect will be very raw and accurate.
+So the data you collect this way will be very raw and accurate.

-This feedback can include basic questions about whether their chat experience was helpful or not.
-This can help you rate your chat-support personnel also.
+What kind of feedback should you ask for at this stage?
+Try basic questions about whether their chat experience was helpful or not.
+This can also help you track your support personnel’s performance.

 This simple step can make your business more trustworthy because customers know where to send an email if they have a problem.